bitcoin-unlimited/BUwiki/wally/faq.md

 Yes.
 The Wally Wallet is a cryptocurrency wallet whose design center is ease of use, simplicity, and useful features.
 At this point in time, it supports bitcoin cash and also allows you to specify amounts in local currencies.
 Wally's main screen is used for 90% of what you do with a wallet: sending, receiving, and showing account balances.
 Wally offers multiple accounts, multiple local currencies, a unique "identity" feature that provides ultra secure logins and information to internet sites, and other helpful  features.

 ## What is mBCH?
-mBCH stands for milli-bitcoin cash.
-Each mBCH is one thousandth of a BCH.
+mBCH stands for millibitcoincash.
+Each mBCH is one thousandth of a BCH (1000 mBCH = 1 BCH).
+Other common terms are not used by Wally.
+These include microbitcoincash, which equals 1 millionth of a BCH (1,000,000 microBCH = 1 BCH) and a Satoshi, which is one hundred millionth of a BCH (100,000,000 Satoshi = 1 BCH).

 ## How is my mBCH protected from theft?
 At this time, the Wally Wallet does not have it's own password.
 The password for your device protects Wally from bad actors accessing your wallet.
 If you keep significant funds in your wallet, it would be a good idea to not let anyone use your device that you wouldn't trust with your traditional paper currency physical wallet.
 Since Wally is designed for ease of use, it's protection level mirrors that of a physical wallet.